 We recommend the following approach:

-●For patients who have higher risk, borderline resectable or unresectable disease, neoadjuvant chemotherapy is the preferred approach
+●For patients who have higher risk, borderline resectable or unresectable disease, neoadjuvant chemotherapy is the preferred approach.

 Regardless of the specific regimen chosen, the duration of neoadjuvant chemotherapy should be limited, radiographic response assessment performed at approximately six-week intervals, and surgery undertaken as soon as the metastases become clearly resectable.
 Liver resection should be delayed at least four weeks after completion of chemotherapy, six to eight weeks if bevacizumab was a component of therapy.
 (See 'Chemotherapy-related liver toxicity' below.)

-●Hepatic sinusoidal abnormalities (termed sinusoidal obstruction syndrome) have been described that are similar to those that characterize veno-occlusive disease, predominantly in patients receiving oxaliplatin prior to hepatic metastasectomy [70,73,74,76-81].
+●Hepatic sinusoidal abnormalities (termed sinusoidal obstruction syndrome) have been described that are similar to those that characterize veno-occlusive disease, predominantly in patients receiving oxaliplatin prior to hepatic metastasectomy [72,75,76,78-83].
 (See "Diagnosis of hepatic sinusoidal obstruction syndrome (veno-occlusive disease) following hematopoietic cell transplantation".)

 In one study, such changes were present in 44 (51 percent) of 87 hepatic specimens from patients who had received preoperative chemotherapy, 77 percent oxaliplatin-containing .
 None of these changes were seen in the 66 patients undergoing liver resection who had not received preoperative chemotherapy.

-●In an early study, patients with steatohepatitis had a significantly higher 90-day mortality rate as compared to those without steatohepatitis (15 versus 2 percent, respectively) .
+●In an early study, patients with steatohepatitis had a significantly higher 90-day mortality rate as compared with those without steatohepatitis (15 versus 2 percent, respectively) .

-Others suggest that risk depends on the duration and/or timing of preoperative therapy [74,84,85]:
+Others suggest that risk depends on the duration and/or timing of preoperative therapy [76,86,87]:

 ●In one report, administration of more than 12 weeks of chemotherapy, or an interval of four or fewer weeks between stopping chemotherapy and resection predisposed patients to more postsurgical complications, higher rates of reoperation, and longer hospital stay .